wasmCloud/wasmcloud-js/README.md

 <script src="https://unpkg.com/@wasmcloud/wasmcloud-js@<VERSION>/dist/wasmcloud.js"></script>
 <script>
   (async () => {
-    // start the host passing the name, registry tls enabled, a list of nats ws/wss hosts or the natsConnection object, a map of invocation callbacks, and a host heartbeat interval (default is 30 seconds) const host = await wasmcloudjs.startHost("default", false, ["ws://localhost:4222"], {}, 30000);
+    // Start the host passing the name, registry tls enabled, a list of nats ws/wss hosts or the natsConnection object, and an optional host heartbeat interval (default is 30 seconds) const host = await wasmcloudjs.startHost("default", false, ["ws://localhost:4222"], 30000);
-    // the host will automatically listen for actors start & stop messages, to manually listen for these messages the following methods are exposed
+    // The host will automatically listen for actors start & stop messages, to manually listen for these messages the following methods are exposed
     // only call these methods if your host is not listening for actor start/stop
     // actor invocations are automatically returned to the host. if a user wants to handle the data, they can pass a map of callbacks using the actor ref/wasm file name as the key with a callback(data, result) function.
 The data contains the invocation data and the result contains the invocation result
     // (async() => {